OracularIS/smartai/docs/getting-started.md

 ---

+## What is a Smart Function?

+A Smart Function is a named, documented capability that tells Smart AI what your enterprise system can do.
+Think of it as a card that says: "Here's what this action is called, what it needs as input, and what it returns."

+Your functions live in a Git repository — that's what you'll set up next.
+Once connected, Smart AI can discover and call them through natural language in Secure Chat.

+---

 ## Prepare your Smart Functions repository

-Before you add a project in Smart FX, create a Git repository (Azure DevOps/GitHub/etc.) that will store your Smart Functions.
+Before adding a project in Smart FX, set up a Git repository to store your Smart Functions.

+## Quick Setup

-1. **Create a new Git repository** on your chosen platform (Azure DevOps, GitHub, etc.)
+1. Create a new Git repository (Azure DevOps, GitHub, etc.)
-2. **Pick a system name** you will build for first (e.g., Enterprise, Snowflake, Bugzilla).
-The folder name you create in the repository **is** the system name — Smart FX uses it to discover and identify the system.
-3. **Create an initial folder structure** in your repository (recommended for first-time setup):
-   - Create a top-level folder named after your system
+2. Create a folder for your system (e.g., `Enterprise`, `Snowflake`, `Bugzilla`)
+   - This folder name becomes your system name in Smart FX
-   - Inside it, create a `base` folder
+3. Inside it, add a `base` folder
-   - You can have multiple systems in the same repository, each as their own top-level folder

    ```
     Enterprise/